 Recently I was asked to create an elliptical stair in Revit.
-For anyone that has tried to create ‘complex’ forms in Revit you’ll understand how difficult it can be to make these forms.
+For anyone that has tried to create ‘complex’ forms in Revit, you’ll understand how difficult it can be to make these forms.
 I tried several methods within Revit to generate the stair, all of which proved impossible or inadequate.
-In the end I generate the stair using Grasshopper which was significantly faster and a much more robust workflow.
+In the end I created the stair using Grasshopper, which was significantly faster and a much more robust workflow.
 The workflows detailed below outline both the failed Revit attempts as well as the successful Grasshopper script.

-Since the geometry is elliptical it is not possible to simple draw a profile and use a revolve or sweep to generate the form.
-We need to work in plan and draw extrusions for each individual tread.
-This sounded painful and quite tedious so I generated a mass family to act as a rig for the geometry.
+Since the geometry is elliptical, it is not possible to draw a profile and use a revolve or sweep to generate the form.
+We need to work in plan and draw extrusions for each tread.
+This process sounded painful and quite tedious, so I created a mass family to act as a rig for the geometry.
 A mass family was chosen over a Generic Model family for its ability to generate Reference Points hosted at the intersections of reference lines/planes.
-With quite a bit of work, this methodology could possibly work.
-However, it was decided that the family’s constraints were highly susceptible to breaking when flexed, and therefore, the family would likely need to be rebuilt several time in order to achieve the desired outcome.
-This methodology was therefore aborted.
+With quite a bit of work, this methodology could work.
+However, it was decided that the family’s constraints were highly susceptible to breaking when flexed.
+Therefore, the family would likely need to be rebuilt several times to achieve the desired outcome.
+This methodology was, consequently aborted.

-Once the stair has been generated and baked into Rhino it is simply a matter of exporting the geometry as a *sat file, creating a new Generic Model family in Revit and import the *sat file.
-Like the Model In-Place method described earlier, this methodology still won’t allow you to set the category of the generic model family to ‘Stair’ and will therefore require some Revit gymnastics to schedule and tag correctly within the project.
+Once the stair has been generated and baked into Rhino, it is merely a matter of exporting the geometry as a *sat file, creating a new Generic Model family in Revit and import the *sat file.
+Like the Model In-Place method described earlier, this methodology still won’t allow you to set the category of the generic model family to ‘Stair’ and will, therefore, require some Revit gymnastics to schedule and tag correctly within the project.

-Although this method means that editing the geometry in Revit is near impossible, the ability to quickly make changes in grasshopper and update the Revit family means that managing design changes is quick and relatively easily.
-Of course it would be ideal if Autodesk could develop Revit’s capability so that we could generate the elliptical stair intuitively within Revit, but until then, this is the best workaround I’ve discovered.
+Although this method means that editing the geometry in Revit is near impossible, the ability to quickly make changes in Grasshopper and update the Revit family means that managing design changes is quick and relatively easy.
+Of course, it would be ideal if Autodesk could develop Revit’s capability so that we could generate the elliptical stair intuitively within Revit.
+Still, until then, this is the best workaround I’ve discovered.